top of page

 Mohegan Sun Casino is located just off Interstate 395, which runs north-south through eastern Connecticut.
 Interstate 95, which runs east-west parallel to the Connecticut shoreline, is just a few miles away.
 Route 2A (Exit 9) off of I-395 will deposit fans right at the Casino.

 There are several free parking garages surrounding the casino, none of which are more than a 10-minute walk to the arena entrance.
 If you can resist the bells and lights of the casino floor, you will be at the game in no time.
-For the garage closest to the arena, park in the Riverview Garage.

-Return on Investment 4
+Return on Investment 3

 Parking is free in the garages that surround the casino.
 Concessions at the arena are priced similarly to other venues in the area.

-If you can resist the siren call of the gaming floor, you will find your visit to Mohegan Sun Arena to be a most affordable evening of entertainment.
+If you can resist the siren call of the gaming floor, you will find your visit to Mohegan Sun Arena to be the most affordable evening of entertainment.
 Who knows, you may even end up leaving the place with more money than you had upon arrival!

 Extras 3

 An extra point is awarded for the overall visual appeal of the Mohegan Sun Arena.
 The facility was designed to evoke the surrounding forests of eastern Connecticut and to fit in with the overall style of the casino.
-The muted colors and Native American decor are not often seen at a sporting facility, and make for a very visually pleasing venue.
+The muted colors and Native American decor are not often seen at a sporting facility and make for a very visually pleasing venue.
 Just outside the entrance to the arena visitors will find an indoor waterfall, as well as several mechanical wolves atop faux stone towers.
-These wolves will sit back, wag their tails and howl from time to time.
+These wolves will sit back, wag their tails, and howl from time to time.

 Just outside the Arena is a Walk of Fame which honors some of the bigger acts to have played at the arena.
 Also, just steps from the arena entrance is the Wolf Den, where up-and-coming artists, as well as some well-known names, play free concerts.
-Acts as diverse as Herman’s Hermits, Maxi Priest, Kenny Wayne Shepherd, Los Lonely Boys and Buck Cherry have played free shows in this intimate, 300-seat setting.
+Acts as diverse as Herman’s Hermits, Maxi Priest, Kenny Wayne Shepherd, Los Lonely Boys, and Buck Cherry have played free shows in this intimate, 300-seat setting.

 Hanging from the rafters at the Mohegan Sun Arena are several banners, honoring the team's conference championships, Billy Joel's ten consecutive sellouts at the facility, and the “Fight of the Century” between Mickey Ward and Arturo Gatti, which took place here on May 28, 2002.
 Other banners contain several Sun retired numbers and commemorate Mohegan Sun Arena’s “Venue of the Year” awards.